INDEPENDENT AUDITORS' REPORT

 TO THE PRINCIPALS OF

-We have audited the financial statements on pages 2 to 4, which have been prepared under the historical cost convention and the accounting policies set out on page 4.
+We have audited the financial statements on pages 2 to 4, which have been prepared under the accounting policies set out on page 4.

 Respective responsibilities of Procureurs and auditors:

 The Procureurs are responsible for the preparation of financial statements which show the general balances of the Vingtaine and its revenue and expenditure for each financial year.
 The Procureurs are also responsible for keeping proper accounting records and for safeguarding the assets of the Vingtaine and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 Our responsibility is to audit the financial statements in accordance with relevant legal and regulatory requirements and International Standards on Auditing (UK and Ireland)

 We report to you our opinion as to whether the financial statements give a true and fair view.
 We also report to you if, in our opinion, the Procureurs have not kept proper accounting records or if we have not received all the information and explanations we require for our audit.

 We conducted our audit in accordance with International Standards on Auditing (UK and Ireland) issued by the Auditing Practices Board.
 An audit includes examination, on a test basis, of evidence relevant to the amounts and disclosures in the financial statements.
 It also includes an assessment of the significant estimates and judgements made by the Procureurs in the preparation of the financial statements, and of whether the accounting policies are appropriate to the Vingtaine's circumstances, consistently applied and adequately disclosed.